WordPress/gutenberg/packages/compose/README.md

 ### useObserveElementSize

 Tracks a given element's size and calls `onUpdate` for all of its discrete values using a `ResizeObserver`.
-The element can change dynamically and **it must not be stored in a ref**.
-Instead, it should be stored in a React state or equivalent.
+The element can change dynamically.
+Alternatively, a ref containing the target element can be passed.
+However, any updates to the ref will be ignored.

 _Usage_